jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Enables DevOps principles to take hold within an organization

 {{% note %}}
-A good DevEx facilitates smoother transitions between development and operations, minimizing bottlenecks and enhancing collaboration.
-With proper feedback loops in place, a positive DevEx ensures these loops are efficient and productive, enabling, or enhancing, DevOps principles to take hold within an organization.
+A good DevEx facilitates **smoother transitions between development and operations**, **minimizing bottlenecks and enhancing collaboration**.
+With proper feedback loops in place, a positive DevEx **ensures these loops are efficient and productive**, **enabling, or enhancing, DevOps principles** to take hold within an organization.
 {{% /note %}}